vamsikrishnak16/NASSCOM-VSD-SOC-PD/README.md

 ## Placement Layout Review in Magic

-After completing the placement, you can have the graphical visualization of the design by opening the MAGIC tool executing the code:
+After completing the placement, you can have the graphical visualization of the design by opening the MAGIC tool using the code:

+     /Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/29-08_07-04/results/placement$ magic -T /home/vsduser/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.placement.def &